Tiny hawk: Food and feeding

 Like all accipiters, the tiny hawk feeds primarily on birds.
 It hunts hummingbirds and small passerines, typically darting out from a place of concealment to snatch them as they pass by, but also ambushing them when the smaller birds are perched.
 There is some evidence that it learns the regular perches of some hummingbirds and hunts for them there.
 However, the species cannot be considered a specialist predator of hummingbirds.
 Some individuals also hunt rodents and bats.

 Breeding

-Little is known about the tiny hawk's breeding biology.
-Their breeding season may vary depending on their location; from Panama to Colombia, it apparently runs between February and June, while in the southern part of the range, it may range from October to January.
-They are known to build stick nests, at least sometimes in the canopy of tall trees.
+Little is known about tiny hawk breeding biology.
+Breeding season may vary by location, February through June from Panama to Colombia and October to January in the southern part of the range.
+The birds are known to build stick nests, at least sometimes in the canopy of tall trees.
 In Venezuela, there is a record of a pair nesting in an old black-collared hawk nest.
 Females lay one to three bluish-white eggs, faintly streaked and spotted with brown.
 Incubation and fledging periods are not known.